Wolverine971/9takes/src/blog/enneagram/enneagram-criticisms.md

 </details>
 <details>
   <summary class="accordion">"Identifying one's own Enneagram type can be quite subjective, which may lead to inaccurate or inconsistent results."</summary>
-  <div class="panel" style="margin: 16px 0"><p>Indeed, self-typing can be a subjective process.
-However, this process can also offer an invaluable opportunity for self-reflection, introspection, and personal growth, even if the identified type isn't 100% accurate.</p></div>
+  <div class="panel" style="margin: 16px 0"><p>Yes, self-typing is a subjective process.
+However, this process can also offer an invaluable opportunity for self-reflection, introspection, and personal growth, even if the identified type isn't 100% accurate.
+Over time your sense of self becomes clearer</p></div>
   <!-- Perhaps, implementing a more comprehensive and guided questionnaire could help users accurately identify their Enneagram type. -->
 </details>
 <details>